1: One was enough

 They couldn’t keep going from hut to hut like this – rescued by a patron and then what?
 Another hut?
 Then another?

 The doctor sent by their contact had departed and once again, Jenny had been damned lucky.
-Even were this part of her scam, the chances of that guy on the wire being even slightly off were far too great.
-And again it was her left arm, this time nastier, the bone had needed resetting.
+Even were this part of her scam, the chances of that guy on the wire not being slightly off target were far too great.
+And again now it was her left arm, this time nastier.
 Brave girl, she’d howled but hadn’t screamed.
 They kept pumping in Drambuie and that allayed it a bit.

 She was in her room, they were on wooden chairs beside her.
 She gave a weak smile.
-‘Don’t … believe … in underkill, do you?’
+‘Don’t … believe … in underkill … do you, you two?’

 Said Laura, ‘They left us some wonderful gear, the owner was delighted a copter happened by.
-Couple of days again we have, afraid it’s going to be like that until we track down whoever is behind all this.’
+We have to go, afraid it’s going to be like that until we track down whoever is behind all this.’

 ‘We.’
 They saw her relax, she lay right back, eyes to the ceiling, then closed her eyes.
 She got her energy up again and murmured.
 ‘Go to my backpack … bring it over.’